einomi/frontenso-11ty-starter/README.md

 You can also read [11ty documentation](https://www.11ty.dev/docs/languages/nunjucks/) on templating and [data sources](https://www.11ty.dev/docs/data/).

 Also, don't forget to add syntax highlighting for you code editor.
 If your editor doesn't support Nunjucks syntax, you can use syntax highlighting for Twig template engine instead.
 Just set up opening .njk files with Twig syntax highlighting for that.

+## Using a different template engine

+You can freely use any HTML engine of your choice like Pug, Handlebars or even pure HTML.
+In order to do that, you need to replace Nunjucks with the new template engine in `.eleventy.js`.
+Please refer to 11ty documentation on [how to configure a different template engine](https://www.11ty.dev/docs/languages/).

 ## Webpack v5